 Checklist of Things To Do in Manali

 Manali is a popular tourist destination beckoning travellers from all over the world.
-The Beas river giggles down the gorges surrounded by snowy peaks of the Himalayas, striving to touch the sky.
+The Beas River giggles down the gorges surrounded by snowy peaks of the Himalayas, striving to touch the sky.
 All the backpackers and tourists use it as a base to loosen up at the plethora of funky cafes, restaurants and bars to hang out.
 The place was ideal for me to take a break and enjoy the solitude in peace with seeking some adventure.
-The endless options suit the needs of people from all walks of life, having a travel mindset.
+The endless options suit the needs of people from all walks of life, who have a travel mindset.
 Here is a travel guide to probe the activities suitable for newly-wed couples, adventure-loving friends, families with kids and solo wanderers to plan a comfortable and happy trip.

 Stroll around Mall Road

 Mall Road, the heart and soul of Manali, is a perfect place to purchase souvenirs and handicrafts for your loved ones.
 The Tibetan shops with shawls, rugs and woollen caps offer plenty of prospects.
 I moved around to taste some local cuisines catching the pulse of Manali.
-The ambience provides a more westernized and hippie setting with colourful cafes, restaurants and food corners.
+The ambience provides a more Westernized and hippie setting with colourful cafes, restaurants and food corners.